BioXiao/NGS_workshop_smallRNA/README.md

   1) null              2) r/2.15.1          3) bowtie/1.1.0      4) samtools/1.3      5) bedtools/2.25.0   6) bamtools/1.0.2    7) perl/5.12.0
 ```

-OK, we should now be setup to run the pipeline on non-descript SAMPLE_A.fastq.
+OK, we should now be setup to run the pipeline on the non-descript SampleA.fastq.

 ## Running miRquant